The Dark Ages' 21-cm Trispectrum: The information content of the Dark Ages

 We summarize the sensitivity to the amplitude of the common primordial bispectra as a function of $\kmax{}$ in Figure \ref{fig:CommonBispectraErrorkmax}, clearly showing the small loss of signal-to-noise due to the secondary bispectrum.
 Similar results are presented for the clock and intermediate template in Figure \ref{fig:BispectraClockErrorkmax} and Figure \ref{fig:BispectraIntErrorkmax} respectively.
 On the left side of figures we see that once overlap with the common primordial shapes is taken into account, the additional effect of the secondary bispectrum (difference between dotted and solid line in the figures) becomes negligible.
 We thus conclude that for the exchange templates, the overlap with other primordial shapes is more severe than any overlap with secondary shapes. \\

 We now investigate the impact of the secondary trispectrum on the previously obtained sensitivities to primordial trispectra.
 In Figure \ref{fig:SNDTrispectra} we summarize the signal-to-noise degradation after marginalising over the seven residual parameters of the secondary trispectrum.
 Due to the more complex shapes of the trispectra in $k$-space as compared to the bispectra, we see little overlap with the secondary trispectra, especially for higher values of $\kmax{}$.
 The small overlap is reflected in the small loss of sensitivity to the amplitude of the common shapes in Figure \ref{fig:CommonTrispectraErrorkmax}.
+As for the bispectrum, we find similar overlap for all parameters.
 Results for the clock and intermediate template are summarized in Figure \ref{fig:TrispectraClockErrorkmax} and Figure \ref{fig:TrispectraIntErrorkmax} respectively.
 Similar to the case of the bispectrum, in the left figures we see that when including the overlap of the common primordial trispectra, the additional effect of the secondary trispectra is negligible.
 What is different from the case of the bispectrum is the enhanced scaling for the intermediate template at mass values $\nu > 0.75$.